MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/in-app-purchases-and-trials.md

 <span id="testing" />
 ### Test your in-app purchase or trial implementation

-The **Windows.Services.Store** namespace does not provide a class that you can use to simulate license info during testing.
-Instead, you must publish an app to the Store and download that app to your development device to use its license for testing.
-This is a different experience from apps that use the **Windows.ApplicationModel.Store** namespace, which can use the [CurrentAppSimulator](https://msdn.microsoft.com/library/windows/apps/hh779766) class to simulate license info during testing.
+If your app uses APIs in the **Windows.Services.Store** namespace to implement in-app purchases and trials, you must publish your app to the Store and download the app to your development device to use its license for testing.
+Follow this process to test your code:

-If your app uses APIs in the **Windows.Services.Store** namespace to access info for your app and its add-ons, follow this process to test your code:

 1. If your app is not yet published and available in the Store, make sure your app meets the minimum [Windows App Certification Kit](https://developer.microsoft.com/windows/develop/app-certification-kit) requirements, [submit your app](https://msdn.microsoft.com/windows/uwp/publish/app-submissions) to the Windows Dev Center dashboard, and make sure your app passes the certification process so it is available in the Store.
 You can [configure your app so it is not discoverable in the Store](https://msdn.microsoft.com/windows/uwp/publish/set-app-pricing-and-availability) while you test it.